IndustrialShields/arduino-Tools40/README.md

 #include <ModbusRTUMaster.h>
 ```

-It is possible to use any hardware Serial Arduino stream:
+It is possible to use any hardware Serial stream:

 * RS-485